wbfw109/study-core/README.md

 - 🔎 Usage: ```install_protoc_3.sh [-u | --update]```.

-Install Protocolf Buffers Compiler 3 as linux-x86_64 distribution from [GitHub Releases](https://github.com/protocolbuffers/protobuf).
+Install protoc 3 as linux-x86_64 distribution from [GitHub Releases](https://github.com/protocolbuffers/protobuf).
+"jq" parses json data received from GitHub API.

 If protoc already installed, it compares current version with latest version and prints whether current protoc is up to date or not.

 - and if with --update arguments, update.